 Article 14 of Communiqué No. 2010/4 enables the parties to provide commitments to remedy substantive competition law issues of a concentration under Article 7 of the Competition Law.
 Strategic thinking at the time of filing is somewhat discouraged through an explicit language confirming that the review periods will start only after the filing is made.
 The Board is now explicitly given the right to secure certain conditions and obligations to ensure the proper performance of commitments.
 As per the Remedy Guideline, it is at the parties' own discretion whether to submit a remedy.
 The Board will neither impose any remedies nor ex parte change the submitted remedy.
-In the event that the Board considers the submitted remedies to the remedies.
+In the event that the Board considers the submitted remedies insufficient, the Board may enable the parties to make further changes to the remedies.
 If the remedy is still insufficient to resolve the competition problems, the Board may not grant clearance.